Product analytics vs. marketing analytics: Why you need both

 Company A hopes to expand their data-driven mindset from marketing into product development.
-We recommend implementing a product analytics solution.
-Despite our recommendation, they move forward with Google Analytics because it’s already widely used and loved by the marketing team—why wouldn’t it work for the product team?
+Despite being recommended a product analytics solution, they move forward with Google Analytics because it’s already widely used and loved by the marketing team—why wouldn’t it work for the product team?

-Using a tag management solution, we hack up a workaround to track specific user actions within the product.
-Some data on how many times and how often these specific actions are performed start rolling into Google Analytics.
-It’s a start, but it’s not enough; the data isn’t actionable.
+Using a combination of built-in tracking and some custom tags, they track specific user actions within the product.
+Some data on how many times these specific actions are performed start rolling into Google Analytics.
+It’s a start, but it’s also about as far as a marketing analytics tool can take them in this application.
+Without product-tailored analytics to help them pinpoint why certain user metrics are going up and down, and among which users, their data isn’t actionable.

-Six months later, the team still doesn’t have the answers they need about user behavior to make data-informed decisions for product innovation, and we’re back to square one.
+Six months later, the team still doesn’t have the answers they need about user behavior to make data-informed decisions for improving their product, and they’re back to square one.

-What’s the difference between Google Analytics and a product analytics solution?
+The difference between Google Analytics and product analytics solutions

-Product analytics solutions, like Mixpanel, provide insights into how users are actually using the websites and applications product teams are building.
-They answer questions like:
+Product analytics solutions, like Mixpanel, provide fast insights into how people are actually using the websites and applications product teams are building.
+They offer user segmentation features and reports that can answer questions like:

 - Who are your power users?
 And how do their behaviors differ from other users?